The Newest Pizza Joint on the Island! – 419-742-9222

-Swipe Right Pizza wants to provide pizza that’s hot & fresh for less on Put-in-Bay, Ohio!
+Swipe Right Pizza’s goal is to provide our guests pizza that’s hot & fresh for less on Put-in-Bay, Ohio!
+Our specialty is late night pizza when it tastes the best!

 A Short and Sweet History of Pizza